 - Cherry tomatoes

-- Pesto - I make a mint pesto (recipe included below), but my lemony basil pesto (or a store-bought pesto) works well too.
+- Pesto - I make a mint pesto (recipe included below), but my lemony basil pesto also works well, made with a vegan Parmesan-style cheese.

 Disclosure: This post may contain affiliate links to products and foods I use in my kitchen.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 To view my entire storefront of recommended kitchen tools and equipment, check out my shop on Amazon.